 The savings from lower inventory-carrying costs paid for the implementation within just a few months.

-Beyond inventory forecasting, other business areas would also need to shift and adjust to the digitisation of the publisher’s products.
+Beyond inventory forecasting, other business areas would also need to shift and adjust to the digitization of the publisher’s products.
 Continuing our work together, Protiviti carried on improvement efforts by addressing other business areas: We worked with the client’s chief accounting officer to revamp its revenue-recognition policy—a recently raised issue that resulted from a growing shift to services.
 We helped the publisher adopt new contractual approaches that effectively disassociated clients' purchase of classroom textbooks from the digital services add-ons.
 Taken together, these efforts continue to provide a clearer and more granular picture of both supply- and demand-side management that bests competitors and fuels better decision-making as well as top- and bottom-line growth.